rotbau/tkg-service-poc/README.md

 ## The Supervisor Cluster

 Once you enable Tanzu Kubernetes Grid Service (TKGs) in vSphere 7 a new Namespaces resource object is created along with the Supervisor cluster.
-The Supervisor cluster is a group of 3 virtual machines running Kubernetes and is the control plane for the vSphere Cluster where TKGs was enabled.
+The Supervisor cluster is a group of 3 virtual machines running Kubernetes and is the control plane for the vSphere Cluster where Tanzu was enabled.

 - One Supervisor cluster per vSphere cluster that has Workload Management (Tanzu) enabled (as of 7.0u2
 - Hosts vSphere namespaces which provide rbac, policy and resource allocations for developer teams